-The Department of Hispanic Studies offers a program leading to the Master of Arts degree.
 In addition to the admission requirements of the Graduate Studies Office, the Hispanic Studies Department requires:

-- A bachelor's degree in Hispanic Studies or its equivalent from an accredited institution. - A minimum grade point average of 2.80 in a scale of 0 to 4.00. - An academic writing sample. - Three recommendation letters from professionals who are familiar with the aplicant's academic and/or professional work.
+- Minimum 3.00 general and 2.75 major grade point average in a scale of 0 to 4.00. - An academic writing sample. - Three recommendation letters from professionals who are familiar with the applicant's academic and/or professional work.

-Aplicants must take or have had taken the following undergraduate courses (or equivalent courses):
+Applicants who choose the concentration in Spanish Linguistics must take or have had taken the following undergraduate courses (or equivalent courses):